 Still, an entire generation grew up pulling lollipops out of their mouths while parroting Kojak’s signature line, “Who loves ya, baby?”

-TV in review: Kojak, new on CBS
+TV in review: Kojak, new on CBS (from 1973)

 Telly Savalas’ tough, uncompromising competence as a New York City cop gives the new CBS series “Kojak” a very appealing ingredient.

 Bald-headed, smartly-dressed Kojak offers us a character to admire.
-For if he is a man of high repute, he can also_talk tougher than the meanest criminal, and he’s not afraid to slap a despicable mobster around a bit.
+For if he is a man of high repute, he can also talk tougher than the meanest criminal, and he’s not afraid to slap a despicable mobster around a bit.
 This Kojak is no pansy.

-For instance, in one episode when Kojak finds out that a mobster was saved from assassination by a bullet-proof vest, Kojak contemptuously examines the vest as the mobster lies in the street, then flicks it away and mutters dark comments.
+For instance, in one episode when Kojak finds out that a mobster was saved from assassination by a bulletproof vest, Kojak contemptuously examines the vest as the mobster lies in the street, then flicks it away and mutters dark comments.

-At the end of one episode, when ‘two “hit men” are indicted on charges that will send them away for 50 years, Kojak says, “Not good enough.”
+At the end of one episode, when two “hit men” are indicted on charges that will send them away for 50 years, Kojak says, “Not good enough.”
 They killed an innocent elderly woman, he explains, yet they will live and perhaps eventually go free.

 The series is cursed with the usual predictable plots that always keep the viewer a step ahead of Kojak, but on the other hand, there is more than a passing attempt at realism.

-Photos taken with a mini-camera actually come out grainy; Walkie-talkie radio sets only work for short distances (as in real life) and Kojak even takes time to aim his pistol with both hands, as is done in the real police world.
+Photos taken with a mini-camera actually come out grainy, walkie-talkie radio sets only work for short distances (as in real life), and Kojak even takes time to aim his pistol with both hands, as is done in the real police world.

 And on the episode I saw, “Kojak” features some fine black acting.
 Several blacks play ghetto hustlers and petty criminals.
 Their jive dialogue shows how rhythmic, dramatic and pungent black street dialect can be.

 He is a man of principles, high principles, but he is a man who can’t be fooled, and he’s as tough as they come.

-“Kojak,” thanks to Savalas, is the best new police show I have seen. – Edward Meadows
+“Kojak,” thanks to Savalas, is the best new police show I have seen.

 Kojak intro/opening credits video